 Do a pre-inspection before your Rover dog comes to stay.
 Check your backyard for for holes (in the ground and in fences), any wobbles in your fence, and make sure your gate is secure.

 These tips and tricks will help keep the holidays merry for everyone—including your Rover guest.
-Let’s make this a fun and safe holiday season with family, friends, and pets.
+Let’s make this a fun and safe holiday season.

 The information provided in this article is not a substitute for professional veterinary help.